danemarguglio/adventofcode/readme.md

-# Lets try this out, 2022
+# Advent of Code 2022